-Jesus answers, “It is that one for whom I myself will dip the morsel and will give to him.”
-So having dipped the morsel, he gives to Judas, son of Simon Iscariot.
-And with the morsel, then the adversary came in into that one.
+Jesus answers, “It is that one to whom I myself will dip the fragment and will give to him.”
+So having dipped the fragment, he gives to Judas of Simon Iscariot.
+And, with the fragment, then the adversary came in into that one.

 The fourth strange thing is this business of “the morsel”.
 Used four times in recording this incident, the Greek word is psomion, which is itself a diminutive of the Greek word psomos.
 Maybe the four uses of mini-morsel suggest the insignificance of what Judas obtained in return for giving-away Jesus.

 The fifth strange thing is that, at one crucial moment, two opposites took place instantly.
 As Judas ate the morsel, the much-loved disciple of Jesus became one with Jesus in knowledge of what was ahead.
 As Judas ate the morsel, he too became one with “the adversary” in high places, the opposer of all good.
 The adversary was, at that very moment, within him.
 The other disciple whom Jesus loved was in a similar position with Jesus but on the good spectrum.